hugelkultur, nature’s raised garden beds

 - Site the bed-to-be in sun if you’re growing vegetables, but a shade garden could be grown hugelkultur-style, too, if you like.

 - Mow the grass down on the area to be gardened.
-Then smother what’s there with cardboard.
+Then smother what’s there with cardboard, like this.
 Don’t till.

 - Pile up your wood.
 Make any shape that you want, perhaps a keyhole-shaped bed, or put several of those together, as Dave did, and you have “a mandala-shaped garden that you can walk inside.”
 His is 30 feet wide, “full of pathways all through it.”